heyLu/weird_dreams/README.md

 ## Who?

-Currently, only *osmotive*, a shameless [Osmos](http://www.hemispheregames.com/osmos/) lives here.
-It feels very lonely right now.
+Currently, only *osmotive*, a shameless [Osmos](http://www.hemispheregames.com/osmos/) ripoff and a little grid-demo live here.
+They still feel very lonely.